awabom/3dprint/PrusaSlicer-IDEXPreheat/README.md

 This post-processing script starts heating the nozzle to final printing temperature 1-2 minutes before that tool will start printing.
 Requires the 'Ooze prevention' feature to be enabled under 'Multiple Extruders' in print settings.

+The script also removes any unnecessary M109 and M104 commands (as in: the temperature has already been reached earlier in the g-code)

 ### Use

 Add a line in "Post-processing scripts" in "Print Settings":